 - Direct access to council's development assessment officers, development engineers and tree management officers for resolution of any design, access, stormwater, public infrastructure or tree related issues.

 The following information sets out the stages of the assessment.

-To begin, you will need to provide us with:
+To begin, you will need to give us:

-- A completed complying development certificate application form (before completing the application, you may wish to review our complying development information).
+- A completed complying development certificate application via the NSW Planning Portal (before completing the application, you may wish to review our complying development information).

-- 3 copies of your building plans and specifications.
+- A PDF copy of your building plans and specifications.